barisgit/KiLM/README.md

 - Automatically detect KiCad configurations across different platforms (Windows, macOS, Linux)
 - Add symbol and footprint libraries to KiCad from a centralized repository
+- Set environment variables directly in KiCad configuration
+- Pin favorite libraries for quick access in KiCad
-- Create timestamped backups of configuration files
+- Create timestamped backups of configuration files (only when changes are needed)
 - Support for environment variables
 - Dry-run mode to preview changes
 - Compatible with KiCad 6.x and newer